maruffahmed/IUBAT-CSE-Battle-of-Intellects-Spring-2021/README.md

 - Nazmul Kabir Tushar
 - Md Maruf Ahmed
 ```
- We come up 3 solution within the entire contest time.
-Also we try to solve other problem after the contest time.
+ We come up with 3 solution within the entire contest time.
+We also try to solve other problem after the contest time.